hwacha/playtree/README.md

 https://github.com/user-attachments/assets/ef25c3bb-bcb1-4acf-9c06-a90fa01c3e6f

 The playtree server is written using Go.
 The playtree client is written with Remix/React, with Tailwind for styling.
 The playtree editor uses the React Flow library, and a web player is created with the Spotify Web Player SDK.
+Learn more about Playtree at [my personal site](https://wgmarcy.github.io/posts/playtree-technical-overview).

 Go to https://playtree.gdn on a desktop or laptop computer to try out playtree.
 You can visit the arboretum to check out public playtrees other users have made, or you can make one of your own.